seqan/seqan/manual/source/Tutorial/IndexIterators.rst

 Some algorithms require to store auxiliary information (e.g. weights, scores) to the nodes of a suffix tree.
 To attain this goal SeqAn provides so-called property maps, simple Strings of a property type.
-Before storing a property value, these strings must first be resized with :dox:`StringTreeConcept#resizeVertexMap resizeVertexMap`.
+Before storing a property value, these strings must first be resized with :dox:`StringTreeConcept#resizeVertexMap`.
-The property value can then be assigned or retrieved via :dox:`VSTreeIterator#assignProperty assignProperty`, :dox:`VSTreeIterator#getProperty getProperty`, or :dox:`VSTreeIterator#property property`.
+The property value can then be assigned or retrieved via :dox:`VSTreeIterator#assignProperty`, :dox:`VSTreeIterator#getProperty`, or :dox:`VSTreeIterator#property`.
-It is recommended to call :dox:`StringTreeConcept#resizeVertexMap resizeVertexMap` prior to every call of :dox:`VSTreeIterator#assignProperty assignProperty` to ensure that the property map has sufficient size.
+It is recommended to call :dox:`StringTreeConcept#resizeVertexMap` prior to every call of :dox:`VSTreeIterator#assignProperty` to ensure that the property map has sufficient size.
 The following example iterates over all nodes in preorder dfs and recursively assigns the node depth to each node.
 First we create a :dox:`String` of ``int`` to store the node depth for each suffix tree node.